 For all those who love peppers and growing them yourself, Magic Plant Farms offers advice on easy do-it-yourself planting ghost peppers techniques to satisfy your every need.
 One of the most common and popular peppers is the Ghost Pepper.
 This pepper is famous as bhut jolokia and is an interspecific hybrid chili pepper native to Northeast India.

 The Ghost Pepper is one of the spiciest chili peppers in the world.
 An interesting fact about this pepper is that its spice is so intense.
 Hence, the Indian Army actually uses them to make chili grenades.
-If you are in doubt or awe of this, yes it is confirmed that there is such an idea as weaponized peppers.
+If you are in doubt or awe of this, yes there is a confirmation that there is such an idea as weaponized peppers.

 Switching gears back to the food side of ghost peppers, it is an extremely variable plant that produces a wide range of fruit sizes.
 It typically ranges in size from 2.4 to 3.3 inches long and about 1 to 1.2 inches wide.
-They are grown in a range of colors like red, yellow and orange which all depends on their ripeness.
+They are grown in a range of colors like red, yellow, and orange which all depend on their ripeness.